botter-workshop/sequelize-handlers/README.md

 Query results are always paged.
 The `query` handler leverages the `offset` and `limit` parameters to facilitate this.

-When the neither of these parameters are explicitly supplied the handler will assume the a default `limit` of `50`.
+When neither of these parameters are explicitly supplied the handler will assume the default `limit` of `50`.

 `offset` is a number indicating the start position in the result set you want to return.